 • it is reasonable to do so given the length of the exclusion under the final order and the length of the existing tenancy agreement; and

-• it is reasonable to do so, given the interests of any other tenants (other than the excluded tenant) (s 233B).
+• it is reasonable to do so, given the other tenants’ interests (other than the excluded tenant) (s 233B).

 The new tenancy agreement must be on the same terms and conditions as the existing agreement, as far as possible.
-VCAT has the power to order an inspection of the premises in order to determine any liabilities under the terminated tenancy agreement (s 233C).
+VCAT can order an inspection of the premises to determine any liabilities under the terminated tenancy agreement (s 233C).
 This may relate to adjustments to the bond, damage to the premises, utility bills or other liabilities that may be appropriate to apportion between parties.

-Excluded persons are prohibited from cross-examining a protected person without leave of VCAT (s 233D).
-In such proceedings, it is considered appropriate to use remote witness facilities for hearings.
+Excluded people are prohibited from cross-examining a protected person without VCAT’s permission (s 233D).
+In such proceedings, it is appropriate to use remote witness facilities for hearings.
 Applicants can have a support person or representative at the hearing.

 Applications to VCAT for termination and/or creation of a tenancy agreement on the basis of an intervention order should be made using a Protected Person Application, available on the VCAT website.
 This is important to ensure the protected person’s address is not inadvertently disclosed.